cuiyongbo/hello-world/my_wiki/english_notes.rst

 Isco scored a hat-trick as Spain warmed up for the 2018 World Cup by crushing 2014 finalists Argentina in Madrid.

+Cristiano Ronaldo scored one of the Champions League's greatest goals as his incredible bicycle kick helped Real Madrid demolish Juventus in the quarter-final first leg. [自行车射门]

+| demolish
+| Definition: overwhelmingly defeat (a player or team).
+| Usage: They demolished the Denver Broncos, 55-10.
 |
 | epic
 | Synonyms: saga